markround/nkp-cluster-cleaner/docs/nkp.md

 <img src="/docs/cron.png" width="400">

 ### NKP Monitoring Integration
-As the application exposes Prometheus metrics, it can be integrated into the standard NKP monitoring and metrics stack.
-If you would like to enable this, you can enable the ServiceMonitor which is configured with the appropriate labels for auto-discovery:
+Although the application has its own built-in dashboard and reporting capabilities, you may wish to integrate it with the standard NKP monitoring and metrics stack.
+If you would like to enable this feature, you can enable the ServiceMonitor which is configured with the appropriate labels for auto-discovery:

 ```yaml
 monitoring: